Khodadad Rezakhani

 Khodadad Rezakhani (Persian: خداداد رضاخانی, /fa/ born 1976) is an Iranian historian of late antique Central and West Asia.
 He has been associate research scholar at The Sharmin and Bijan Mossavar-Rahmani Center for Iran and Persian Gulf Studies Princeton University from 2016 to 2020.
+He is a researcher at the Austrian Academy of Sciences since September 2025.

 Early life and education

 Rezakhani was born in Tehran, Iran and was educated in Europe and Iran before moving to the United States.
 He later moved back to London, UK where he earned his MSc in History from London School of Economics and a PhD in Late Antique/Middle Eastern History from UCLA with a dissertation titled Empires and Microsystems : Late Antique Regional Economy in Central and West Asia, 500-750 under the supervision of Michael G. Morony and advised by Patrick J. Geary, Claudia Rapp, and Sanjay Subrahmanyam.
 Because of his multicultural background and education, Rezakhani is fluent in English, Persian and a number of other research and modern languages.